 Jasper Doest is a contributing photographer to National Geographic Magazine who creates visual stories that explore the relationship between humankind and nature.
 His series of thought-provoking and award-winning portraits of Japanese snow monkeys elevated him to public prominence as a rising star of wildlife photography a decade ago.
-Far from resting on his laurels and devoting his energies to a subject for which he is now synonymous, the Dutch-base photographer is pursuing a more photojournalistic style, inspired by his emotional responses to man’s interaction with the environment.
-Through his photographic work he gives a voice to the natural world and tries to bridge the gap between the natural world and ourselves.
+Far from resting on his laurels and devoting his energies to a subject for which he is now synonymous, the Dutch-based photographer is pursuing a more photojournalistic style, inspired by his emotional responses to man’s interaction with the environment.
+Through his photographic work, he gives a voice to the natural world and tries to bridge the gap between the natural world and ourselves.

 Doest is a true believer in the power of photography to initiate change and is an International League of Conservation Photographers senior fellow and a World Wildlife Fund ambassador.